dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

    picks an OTrP Agent (e.g., the only one available) based on this notification.

-2. The Client Broker calls the Agent's "RequestTA" API, passing TA Needed = X.
+2. The Client Broker calls the OTrP Agent's "RequestTA" API, passing TA Needed = X.

 3. The OTrP Agent finds that no such TA is already installed,